-We decided to cover heat pumps in detail because they embody energy efficiency principles and they can also run on solar!
-If you are not familiar with these ingenious heaters yet you'll find extensive information about all aspects of heat pumps in this article.
-To start with, heat pumps need much less operating energy compared to older electric resistance heaters and they can serve for both heating and cooling purposes.
+We decided to cover heat pumps in detail because they embody energy efficiency principles and can also run on solar!
+If you are not familiar with these ingenious heaters yet, you'll find extensive information about all aspects of heat pumps in this article.
+To start with, heat pumps need much less operating energy compared to older electric resistance heaters.
+They can serve for both heating and cooling purposes.
 Heat pumps move the thermal energy in the opposite direction of natural heat transfer: they take heat from a colder environment and move it to a warmer space.

 Table of Contents

 - Heat Pump Basics

 - Common Questions